zappar-xr/universal-ar-unity/README.md

 Remember to run these commands within the folder that's generated by Unity when you build your project for WebGL - it should contain an `index.html` file.

-The ZapWorks CLI does not send a `Content-Encoding` header for Unity's gzip files, so it's best to set the `Publishing settings > Compression Format` setting to `Disabled` or `Enabling` `Publishing Settings > Decompression Fallback` if using the CLI.
+The ZapWorks CLI does not send a `Content-Encoding` header for Unity's gzip/br files, so it's best to set the `Publishing settings > Compression Format` setting to `Disabled` or `Enabling` `Publishing Settings > Decompression Fallback` if using the CLI.

 **Note you can also make use of menu option `Zappar/Editor/Update Project Settings To Publish` to make these specific changes around setting WebGL-Template and compression settings.
 Though you should always double check to confirm.**